releasysaas/upvoted-embeddable-widget/README.md

 - `data-statuses` (optional): comma-separated list of status names to include (lowercased).
 If empty or omitted, loads all statuses.
 - `data-allow-feature-request` (optional): when `true`, renders the standard request widget below the board while preserving the board layout.
 - `data-allow-feature-comment` (optional): when `true`, shows a comment form inside the feature modal.
 Fields required: name, email, comment.
+- `data-allow-feature-upvote` (optional): when `true`, shows an Upvote action in the feature modal.
+Upvoting requires a contributor object with both name and email.

 What it does: